kliang696/Bank_Churn_Prediction/README.md

 ----------
 3. __Catergorical Data__
     * For the categorical data, we convert binary features to 0 and 1.
-For example, we map "Existing Customer" to 0 and "Attrited Customer" to 1, and so on, and  For ordinal features that can be ordered, we assign values from 0 to 5 based on their order.
+For example, we map ```Existing Customer``` to 0 and ```Attrited Customer``` to 1, and so on, and  For ordinal features that can be ordered, we assign values from 0 to 5 based on their order.
 For example, for card categories, the lowest level is "blue," so we assign it a value of 0, and "silver" is assigned a value of 1, "gold" is assigned a value of 2, and so on.
 For nominal features, which cannot be ordered, we will use one-hot encoding to transform them into separate columns in the feature engineering phase.

      <img src="Plots/EDA/Cat.png">